evantayloryates/media-app/README.md

 ## Build Universal App

-Run `npm run build:ssr` to build both the browser bundle and server bundle distributions
+Run `npm run build:ssr` to build both the browser bundle and server bundle distributions.

+## Serve Universal App

+Run `npm run serve:ssr` to serve the Universal Application.
+Navigate to `http://localhost:4000/` (note that the default port is 4000 instead of the normal 4200).

 ## Further help